Susie and her kids.

 Minnesota Special Hockey was founded by Susie Miller in the Spring of 2006.
-It started at Richfield Ice Arena with six one-hour Sunday skate arounds for individuals with disabilities.
-When almost 50 participants from all over the Metro area attended, she thought that this had the potential to be a permanent ice hockey program with participants not only from the Metro area but possibly state-wide.
+Richfield Ice Arena hosted the first six one-hour Sunday skate arounds for individuals with disabilities.
+When almost 50 participants from all over the Metro area attended, Susie realized that this had the potential to be a permanent ice hockey program with participants not only from the Metro area but possibly state-wide.

 During the Summer of 2006, Susie contacted Jane Cashin, Rick Carlson and Chris Winkel.
 Her enthusiasm for having a Special Hockey program in Minnesota got them on the bandwagon.

-Eventually the 4 of them realized that there needed to be more people involved with this program.
-They talked to a number of people who were enthusiastic about the idea.
-Minnesota Special Hockey was soon formed as a corporation with founding Board members Toni Gillen, Cheryl Caffrey, Jane Cashin, Cindy Coughlin, George Holden, Joe Kelly, Susie Miller, Rick Carlson and Chris Winkel.
-Later on, MSH requested and received approval to be a 501(c)(3) non-profit organization.
+Eventually the 4 of them found that more people needed to be involved.
+Leading the way were founding Board members Toni Gillen, Cheryl Caffrey, Jane Cashin, Cindy Coughlin, George Holden, Joe Kelly, Susie Miller, Rick Carlson and Chris Winkel and quickly Minnesota Special Hockey was formed as a corporation.
+Not long after, MNSH requested and received approval to be a 501(c)(3) non-profit organization.

-Minnesota Made Ice Center was the first to step-up to support our program, donating ice time for the first season.
-Quality jersey’s were also needed, but weren’t in the budget until the Minnesota Wild called to say they had a group of season ticket holders that wanted to donate $1,200 to a local group, and they wanted to give the money to us!
-We were able to order the jerseys we wanted, and this was the start of a great partnership with Section 108 season ticket holders and Minnesota Special Hockey, which still exists today.
+Minnesota Made Ice Center then became the first ice facility to step-up to support our program and donate ice time for the first season.
+Quality jersey’s were also needed, but weren’t in the budget.
+That is, until the Minnesota Wild called to say they had a group of season ticket holders that wanted to donate $1,200 to a local charity, and the group wanted to give the money to us!
+The money allowed us to be able to order the jerseys we wanted.
+This was the start of a great partnership with Section 108 season ticket holders and Minnesota Special Hockey, which still exists today.

-In the 2013-2014 season, we’re looking forward to nine teams with about 150 players.
+Currently there are 10 teams with over 140 players.
 Our program is centered around weekly Sunday one hour games or practices, which run from the first week in November to the first week in March.
 In addition there is a summer get-together (generally a picnic), the season Open Skate event in October at Mariucci Arena (University of Minnesota), the Madison tournament in February, and the USA Disability Festival in March.